wsast/docs/readme.md

 Where a `filter` is required (or optional) this takes the form of one or more comma separated regular expressions.
 Matching is inclusive unless prefixed with `!`, so `--filter=a,b,!c` will match both 'a' and 'b' but will exclude 'c'.
 The `highlight` parameter is the same as filter.

 For graphs, the `--inclusive` switch means that every element of the graph must match the specified filter, rather than just the origin points.
 This means that if you graph all calls with filter `.*?foo.*` every call from a function with `foo` in the fully qualified name will be reported, including calls to `bar`.
 If `--inclusive` is set then all nodes must include `foo` within the name, so `bar` is no longer displayed howevercalls to  `foobar` are.

+The `--filter-root` means that only the root element of a graph must match a filter; for example - if you create a call graph and filter on `.*?Login.*` then ordinarily all functions must contain `Login`.
+If you provide `--filter-root` then only the first function in the call graph must contain `Login`.

 The `--tokens` switch for graphs can occasionally produce slightly unsightly code, since the tokens are obtained directly from the source file rather than from the parse tree (since only the WSIL tree is retained).